 Technical Investment Banking Questions

 The technical portion of an investment banking interview involves specific questions about accounting, mergers and acquisitions (M&A), IPOs, corporate finance, and valuation.
-The questions can seem daunting but remember: you are not expected to be an expert already.
+The questions can seem daunting, but remember: you are not expected to be an expert already.
 The interviewer wants to see that you have some core investment banking skills and can handle a bit of a challenge, so these questions are common for entry- and junior-level roles.

 1. Tell me about financial statements and why they are important.